Frequently asked questions

 It is also close to Milton Keynes’ Materials Recycling Facility, which treats the recyclable items collected from homes and is based on Colts Holm Road, and near to a vehicle storage depot for refuse collection vehicles.
 This means Milton Keynes Council can make cost and carbon footprint savings from vehicle mileage.

 We have an education officer and an onsite visitor centre - check out more information here.

 No. Weekly collections of general waste and recycling – the items you put in your pink sacks, green bins and blue boxes - continue as normal.

 Items from your pink sacks will continue to be sorted at the existing Materials Recycling Facility in Old Wolverton, operated by Viridor on behalf of Milton Keynes Council.

-Black sack household waste, along with some business waste, will be treated at the new facility instead of going to landfill.
+Black sack household waste, along with some business waste, is treated at Milton Keynes Waste Recovery Park instead of going to landfill.